 At 15 years old, Merlin has started her GCSEs at Olchfa Comprehensive in Swansea.
 Her chosen subjects at GCSE are Physics, Chemistry, Biology, Geography and, of course, Computer Science.
 Merlin intends to study Computer Science at A-Level and to go on and study either Computer Science or a related subject at University.

-Merlin has been attending the weekly, after-school Technoclub at Swansea University for 6 years – back then she was the only girl.
+After a Technocamps workshop at her school, Merlin wanted to know how she could do more fun Computing activities.
+Since then, she has been attending the weekly, after-school Technoclub at Swansea University for 6 years – back then she was the only girl.
 Prior to COVID-19, she took part in programmes and activities for older students at the club and as a volunteer, supported younger junior school pupils.

 When Merlin first started at Technocamps, she had no experience of coding, just a love of Minecraft, Sherlock Holmes and logic puzzles!
 Technocamps taught her the basics, starting with Scratch and Logo, and introduced her to encryption techniques.
 It also provided a community of like-minded young people with whom she could share her passion.
 Pupils did not study computer science at Merlin’s primary school, so this was particularly advantageous.
 In recent years, as well as access to the developmental programmes, Technocamps has provided Merlin with mentoring and support, encouraging her to go on and do things beyond Technoclub.